hychen/ke-e/README.md

  - lastName - produce the last name of a person.
  - gender - produce the gender of a person.

+### Internet

+- internet
+ - userName - produce a internet username.
+ - email - produce an email.
+ - url - produce an url.

 ## Installation

 ### Node.js